To This End We Toil And Strive

 This is hopeless.

-As I sank into the grass, buckled at the waist, I began to heave and groan, trying to keep back the inevitable revulsion my body was trying to display to what I had been doing to it.
+As I sank into the grass, buckled at the waist, I began to heave and groan, trying to keep back the inevitable revulsion my body was about to have to what I had been doing.

 Then, for a moment, everything went black.